Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Offences such as assault, sexual assault, theft and serious driving offences attract corporal punishment.

-Homosexual acts are illegal and penalties include from five years to lifetime imprisonment.
+Homosexuality is illegal and penalties can range from five years to lifetime imprisonment.
 Be aware that there has been a recent increase in anti-LGBTI rhetoric, including by officials, in The Gambia.
 See our

 LGBTI travellers page.